moskytw/multi-celeryd/README.md

 It also supports `stop`, `restart`, `force-reload`, and `status`, but no `reload` for now, you can use `restart` instead of it.

+## Logs

+It puts the logs of the celeryd daemons at `/var/log/multi-celeryd`.